Charolas/PROJECT-SKYRIM/README.md

 download_depot 1946180 1946182 926444740758492387

-Once completed, the console window will tell you where it has placed the two folders Navigate to them and open each folder, moving over *all* files from both of the folders to the location of your Steam Skyrim install location, overwriting the files when prompted
+Once completed, the console window will tell you where it has placed the two folders Navigate to them and open each folder, moving over *all* files from both of the folders to the location of your Steam Skyrim install location (Steam\steamapps\common\Skyrim Special Edition) overwriting the files when prompted

-### Steam Library

-If you have your Steam library in Program Files, read [this](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) to put it somewhere else.
-I will not provide support to people with Skyrim in their Program Files folder.
-Locations like Documents, Downloads, Desktop, or OneDrive are NOT fine.
-The best location would be `C:\SteamLibrary` if you have a single drive, or whichever Drive Letter you have on your main Games drive.
-Such a location is also called the "root of the drive."

 ### Set the Game language to English